skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They manage to pull all of this off without rousing the town watch.

 > I thought they would waylay him on the road, but instead they bust
 > in on him at night.
-I'm not the sort of DM to punish players for
+I'm not the sort of dungeon master to punish
-> being clever or for finding holes in my plans, so this was easier
+> players for being clever or for finding holes in my plans, so this
-> than I anticipated.
+> was easier than I anticipated.

 They drag Noreeno out of town and tie him to a tree.
 They remove his ring and Thu'fir buries it nearby.
 Then they wake him up.